Reach out to Pacific Union College's admissions department to confirm any application fees and information.

 These are the application deadlines for Pacific Union College.

 |Early Decision II||––||––||––|

 Pacific Union College does not offer early decision but does offer early action.

-Mark your calendar!
-The Early Action deadline is October 1, which is coming up fast!
+🗓️ The Early Action deadline is October 1.
 Pacific Union College will release EA admissions decisions no later than December 31.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the areas where you're strong.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college decides which factors are given the most weight in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the areas where you're strong.

 |Academic GPA||Very Important|

 Make sure to check with Pacific Union College for more information on admission factors.